psu13/mutable-hakyll/draft/qm-two-ways.md

 subject requires more expertise in functional analysis than I have to offer.

 Still, you can cover a lot of the most interesting quantum puzzles without ever looking at a differential equation like this.
-In fact, all you need is a system with two states: $|0
-\rangle$ and $| 1 \rangle$ ("quantum bits", or qubits, if you will).
+In fact, all you need is a system with two states which we will write in the following curious way: $|0 \rangle$ and $| 1 \rangle$.
 As we will see below, using these two states and a couple of straightforward rules about how to combine them, you can derive all of the apparently strange conceptual problems in quantum mechanics for yourself.

-In any case, I'm going to call this second path the non-historical and algebraic path, or maybe the computer nerd path, since the quantum information theory and quantum computing types to take this point of view.
+I'm going to call this second path the non-historical and algebraic path, or maybe the computer nerd path, since the quantum information theory and quantum computing types to take this point of view.
 If you ask noted computer scientist and quantum computing guy [Scott Aaronson](https://www.scottaaronson.com/democritus/) to explain